MRU-MACO-1501-202204-002/laborials/laborial-07-functions-1.md

     main()
     ```

 1. By hand, trace the following program.
-Show the intermediate values assigned to each variable in `main` and `silly`, then write the program output.
+Show the intermediate values assigned to each variable in `main` and `silly`, and write the program output.

     ```python
     def silly(a,b,c):